Weekly Police Blotter - The Fallon County Extra

 Baker Police Department

-•March 27, 2017 – April 2, 2017 – 26 Calls for service: 3 parking complaints; 3 assist of other agencies; 4 vehicle unlocks; 3 traffic stops; 1 alarm call (unfounded); 4 animal complaints; 3 citizen assists; 3 information reports resulting in ongoing investigations; ongoing preventive/proactive patrols of the business district, school and residential areas.
+•April 3, 2017 – April 9, 2017 – 24 Calls for service: 3 vehicle unlocks; 1 report of possible burglary (suspicious circumstances); 1 report of theft; 2 public safety complaints; 3 agency assists regarding search warrants and active investigations; 3 information reports resulting in ongoing investigations; 3 citizen assists; 1 residential alarm (unfounded); 7 contacts regarding public nuisance violations; ongoing preventive/proactive patrols of the business district, school and residential areas.

 Anyone with any information on any area crime is encouraged to call Crimestoppers at 406-778-2222.
 Calls are never recorded and rewards are offered for information leading to the arrest and conviction of responsible parties.